-WASHINGTON — Retail apparel prices declined a seasonally adjusted 0.4 percent in October compared with September, but increased 1.4 percent from a year ago, the Labor Department said Wednesday in its Consumer Price Index.
+WASHINGTON — Retail apparel prices declined a seasonally adjusted 0.3 percent in October and fell 1.2 percent compared with a year earlier, the Labor Department said Wednesday in its Consumer Price Index.

 Women’s apparel prices were down 0.9 percent month-to-month and dropped 1.9 percent year-to-year.
 Men’s apparel prices declined 0.3 percent in October and fell 0.4 percent from a year earlier.